-- 2.4 The Barnsley Internal Audit Service operates within a challenging environment across all client organisations to deliver the services each requires and to ensure it provides added value.
-The Service needs to be able to react and adapt to the rapid pace of change which is taking place both locally, regionally and nationally.
-Accordingly, and in addition to the core principles in the PSIAS, the Charter has been extended to include even wider aspirations of the Internal Audit Service, which are to: - ✓ Develop, maintain and enhance relationships particularly where a client organisation is undergoing significant change to ensure that the service is aware of and understands its needs and objectives; - ✓ promote and support clients with regards to an increase in regional and collaborative working; - ✓ understand its position with respect to the organisation's other sources of assurance and plan our work accordingly; - ✓ be seen as a catalyst and support for change at the heart of the organisation; - ✓ be the auditor of choice, delivering exceptional client service; - ✓ add value and assist the organisation in achieving its strategic objectives; - ✓ be forward looking knowing where the organisation wishes to be and being aware of the relevant national agenda and its impact; - ✓ be innovative and challenging;

-- ✓ help to shape the ethics and standards of the organisation, reducing bureaucracy whilst maintaining high standards of governance and compliance; - ensure the right resources are available recognising that the skills mix, capacity, specialisms, qualifications and experience requirements all change constantly; - ensure all staff are supported in undertaking relevant professional qualifications and continuous professional development; - ✓ share best practice with other internal auditors, clients and other professional services; - ✓ seek opportunities for joint working with other organisations' auditors and assurance providers.
+- 1.7 The Barnsley Corporate Assurance function operates within a challenging environment across all client organisations to deliver the services each requires and to ensure it provides added value.
+The Service needs to be able to react and adapt to the rapid pace of change, which is taking place both locally, regionally and nationally.
+Accordingly, and in addition to the core principles in the GIAS, the Charter has been extended to include even wider aspirations of the Corporate Assurance Service, which are to: - Develop, maintain and enhance relationships particularly where a client organisation is undergoing significant change to ensure that the service is aware of and understands its needs and objectives; - ✓ promote and support clients with regards to an increase in regional and collaborative working; - ✓ understand its position with respect to the organisation's other sources of assurance and plan our work accordingly; - \checkmark be seen as a catalyst and support for change at the heart of the organisation; - ✓ be the assurance provider (auditor) of choice, delivering an exceptional client service; - ✓ add value and assist the organisation in achieving its strategic objectives; - ✓ be forward looking knowing where the organisation wishes to be and being aware of the relevant national agenda and its impact; - ✓ be innovative and challenging; - help to shape the ethics and standards of the organisation, reducing bureaucracy whilst maintaining high standards of governance and compliance; - ensure the right resources are available recognising that the skills mix, capacity, specialisms, qualifications and experience requirements all change constantly; - ensure all staff are supported in undertaking relevant professional qualifications and continuous professional development; - ✓ share best practice with other internal auditors, clients and other professional services; - ✓ seek opportunities for joint working with other organisations' auditors and assurance providers.